By: Sharon Aron Baron

 “I have no issue with them in the city,” said Carter.
 “I just don’t want a proliferation of them.”

 Commissioner Larry Vignola, who voted no, was concerned that children in schools could get a hold of their parent’s medical marijuana.

-Vignola also did not think having them in the city was necessary because residents could get their medicine delivered to them, even though he mentioned that he picks up his medications at a local pharmacy.
+Vignola also did not believe having them in the city was necessary because residents could get their medicine delivered to them, even though he mentioned that he picks up his medications at a local pharmacy.

 “We’re not prohibiting people from getting their medications,” said Vignola.
-The concern for me isn’t the delivery, the concern for me is the map of all the cities around us that prohibit it.”
+The concern for me isn’t the delivery; the concern for me is the map of all the cities around us that prohibit it.”

 He said that Coral Springs would be known as the center for people that can’t wait hours, or days, for it to be delivered.

-“I’m not anti-medical marijuana, I’m anti people that can’t wait a few hours” said Vignola.
+“I’m not anti-medical marijuana.
+I’m anti-people that can’t wait a few hours,” said Vignola.